Jun-depo/Planar_Cell_Polarity_calculation-plotting/README.md

 ### Lisence

 You are allowed to use and modify the script.
-Please refer to this depository in your public presentations and publications.
+Please refer to this depository in your public presentations and publications if use this script.